 The emergence of all-flash storage arrays

 Nimbus Data, Pure Storage, Texas Memory Systems and Violin Memory were among the startups that helped pioneer the adoption of all-flash arrays that rely on solid-state drive storage to replace hard disk.
 The success of all-flash startups prompted established vendors to begin selling retrofitted all-flash versions of their traditional disk-based arrays.
-IBM is considered to be the first major storage vendor to bring out a dedicated all-flash array platform, called FlashSystem, based on technology it picked up through its acquisition of Texas Memory Systems in 2012.
+IBM is considered to be the first major storage vendor to bring out a dedicated all-flash array platform, called FlashSystem, based on technology from its acquisition of Texas Memory Systems in 2012.

 Solid-state PCIe SSDs, NVMe flash devices

-Solid-state flash drives have traditionally been designed to use the SATA interface to connect storage to networked servers, using host bus adapters and other components.
+Solid-state flash drives have traditionally been designed to use the SATA interface to connect storage to networked servers, using host HBAs and other components.
 A newer iteration of server-based flash storage involves SSDs designed for installation in PCIe slots in servers.
 Each PCIe-enabled SSD communicates directly with a server motherboard using a dedicated point-to-point connection, essentially eliminating resource contention and reducing latency.

 Hybrid DRAM-flash storage

 Advances in SSD manufacturing and other enhancements position the technology to play a greater role in nonvolatile storage.
 However, new memory channel configurations are emerging that combine flash and server DRAM.
-These hybrid flash storage devices arose in response to DRAM approaching its theoretical scaling limit.
+These hybrid flash storage devices are a response to DRAM approaching its theoretical scaling limit.